ZiedYousfi/myconfig/README.md

 cd setup-config
 ```

+There are two primary ways to apply the configuration:

+1. Traditional installer scripts (one-shot, imperative)

-Choose the platform and run the installer script:
+- Use the platform installers if you prefer the existing script-based flow:

 - macOS